-This program will introduce you to the complex relationship between society and education and the multifaceted forces that affect educational policies and ideologies in two South American countries.
-SIT faculty, researchers from Universidad Alberto Hurtado, members of governmental and human rights organizations, and local experts will lead you in lectures and seminars while also guiding you in field studies.
+Learn about the complex relationship between society and education and the forces that affect educational policies and ideologies in two South American countries.
+SIT faculty, regional researchers, members of governmental and human rights organizations, and local experts will lead lectures and seminars and guide you in field studies.

-Topics of study include education and equity, human rights and indigenous education, popular education and labor unions, social change and social movements, and the impact of globalization on education and schooling.
+Topics of study include education and equity, human rights and indigenous education, intercultural health, popular education and labor unions, social change and social movements, gender studies and intercultural education with Latin American immigrants, public health and education, and the impact of globalization on education and schooling.

-During the second phase of the program, you will participate in educational excursions throughout Chile and also travel to Buenos Aires, Argentina.
-You will live with indigenous families in Temuco to learn about bilingual intercultural education and the conflicting relationships between the Chilean state and the Mapuche community.
-You will analyze this experience in light of the program’s excursion to Buenos Aires where you will examine Argentina’s educational policies firsthand.
-During each excursion, you will visit classrooms, meet with teachers and students, and learn from community and civil society leaders.
+Educational excursions bring to life the complex educational and social issues discussed in lectures and seminars.
+Participate in excursions throughout Chile and apply concepts and methods introduced through coursework, such as cross-cultural adaptation and interviewing skills, and learn how to contrast reality versus rhetoric.
+Live with indigenous families in Temuco to learn about bilingual intercultural education and the conflicting relationships between the Chilean state and the Mapuche community.
+Then travel to Buenos Aires to examine Argentina’s educational policies with visits to classrooms and meetings with teachers, students, and community and civil society leaders.

 Previous college-level coursework in education, Latin American studies, or development studies.
 Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework in Spanish, as assessed by SIT.